A Sharp Lower Bound for the Entropy of Closed Hypersurfaces up to Dimension Six: Introduction

-As a final remark, we note that in \cite[Conjecture 0.10]{CIMW} Colding-Ilmanen-Minicozzi-White further conjectured that among all non-flat complete self-shrinkers, the sphere has the lowest entropy.
+Finally, we note that in \cite[Conjecture 0.10]{CIMW}, Colding-Ilmanen-Minicozzi-White further conjectured that among all non-flat complete self-shrinkers, the round sphere has the lowest entropy.
 By taking a tangent flow at the first singular time of a classical mean curvature flow, one observes that, modulo regularity issues, Theorem \ref{MainThm} would follow from this stronger conjecture.
 Using the conclusions of this paper, we verify this conjecture for the class of \emph{partially collapsed} self-shrinkers.
-Essentially, a self-shrinker is partially collapsed if there is an asymptotic direction in which it is ``small''; see Definition \ref{partiallycollapsedDefn}. \begin{thm} For $2\leq n\leq 7$, if $\Sigma$ is a non-compact complete self-shrinker in $\Real^{n+1}$ which is partially collapsed, then $\lambda[\Sigma]\geq\lambda[\mathbb{S}^{n-1}](>\lambda[\mathbb{S}^n])$ with equality if and only if, up to an ambient rotation of $\Real^{n+1}$, $\Sigma=\mathbb{S}^{n-1}\times\Real$. \end{thm}
+Essentially, a self-shrinker is partially collapsed if there is an asymptotic direction in which it is ``small''; see Definition \ref{partiallycollapsedDefn}. \begin{thm} For $2\leq n\leq 7$, if $\Sigma$ is a complete non-compact self-shrinker in $\Real^{n+1}$ which is partially collapsed, then $\lambda[\Sigma]\geq\lambda[\mathbb{S}^{n-1}](>\lambda[\mathbb{S}^n])$ with equality if and only if, up to an ambient rotation of $\Real^{n+1}$, $\Sigma=\mathbb{S}^{n-1}\times\Real$. \end{thm}